Medicinal cannabis is legal in 16 states and Washington, D.C.

 Add the fact that a lot of people consider what Brown does to be illegal—or at least immoral—and you have the life of a medical marijuana dispensary owner.

-Medicinal cannabis is legal in 16 states and Washington D.C., but even in those areas, setting up a dispensary — and keeping one open — to make the product available to qualified patients is a constant battle.
+Medicinal cannabis is and Washington D.C., but even in those areas, setting up a dispensary — and keeping one open — to make the product available to qualified patients is a constant battle.
 But dispensary owners say they continue to fight because they are passionate about assisting sick people in need of alternative treatments.

 “I’m not a criminal, I don’t have felonies,” Brown says.
 “I’m a hard-working guy who just thought this would be an interesting business to get involved in, and I really like helping people.”